RustyNoob-619/RustyNoob-619.github.io/index.md

 This is a place where I drop my Blogs/Articles/ResearchStuff.

-## Enter Cringe Worthy Description which should have stayed on LinkedIn Here:
+## Enter Cringe Worthy Description Here:

 I am a Cyber Threat Intelligence Analyst working for an MSSP in UK with a previous background in Control Systems Engineering.
 My key focus in the current role is around adversary infrastructure tracking and have recently started my journey towards Malware Analysis with a focus on C2s.
 I love Python and want to get better at it.